 Rama Yade (pictured), French state secretary for human rights, declared that it is not acceptable that people continue to be victims of violence and discrimination because of their sexual orientation:

 How can we accept the fact that in nearly 90 countries, homosexuality is punishable by law and in at least 6 countries punishable by death?

 A group comprised mostly of African and Muslim nations rejected the declaration.
 The United States, Russia, China and the Roman Catholic Church also withheld approval.
 Comments from various perspectives were included in the December 18 Press Release, GENERAL ASSEMBLY ADOPTS 52 RESOLUTIONS, 6 DECISIONS RECOMMENDED BY THIRD COMMITTEE ON WIDE RANGE OF HUMAN RIGHTS, SOCIAL, HUMANITARIAN ISSUES.

-Mens Sana in Corpore Sano: According to an ELCA News Service report, in 2008, more than 11,000 ELCA leadeers (pastors, church workers and spouses) participated in the Mayo Clinic Health Assessment Sloth Never Looked So Good: If you're going to do nothing, you might as well do it in style.
-Tell the world you aren't afraid to sin boldy by slipping into the Official LutheranConfessions.com T-SHIRT!
+Mens Sana in Corpore Sano: According to an ELCA News Service report, in 2008, more than 11,000 ELCA leadeers (pastors, church workers and spouses) participated in the Mayo Clinic Health Assessment Sinfully Delicious: You'll be the envy of everyone in your lectionary study group, and your Fair Trade Coffee will be sinfully delicious because you're drinking it from the Official LutheranConfessions.com MUG!
 Be the Life of the Party:

 Worn out your old copy of The Book of Concord?